 In the same direction as Montaña Redonda, just 10 miles behind, you can find Playa Esmeralda, one of the most virgin beaches in the Dominican Republic.
-If you have ever dreamt of visiting a beach where you have 2 miles of beach all on your own, Playa Esmeralda is your place to go.
+If you have ever dreamt of visiting a beach where you have 2 miles of beach all on your own, Playa Esmeralda is your Punta Cana day trip to choose.
 Even it is only a bit more than an hour ago from the multi-billion-dollar tourism industry of Punta Cana, nobody is venturing out to visit this beach.
 And it’s not only the secludedness that makes Playa Esmeralda unique, it is also the picture-perfect setting with shallow water, swaying coconut palm trees and fine sand.

 Distance from Bavaro/Punta Cana: 50 miles and 1:15h driving

-How to get to Playa Esmeralda: Take your car and head northwest towards Miches.
+How to get to Playa Esmeralda: Take your Punta Cana rental car and head northwest towards Miches.
 In the municipality of La Mina, take a right turn when you see a sign mentioning Costa Esmeralda.